Bell AH-1Z Viper: Background

-Aspects of the AH-1Z can be traced back to the experimental Bell 249 of 1979, which was essentially an upgraded AH-1S, having been equipped with the four-blade main rotor system from the Bell 412 utility helicopter.
+Aspects of the AH-1Z can be traced back to the experimental Bell 249 of 1979, which was essentially an upgraded AH-1S, equipped with the four-blade main rotor system from the Bell 412 utility helicopter.
 The Bell 249 was used as a demonstrator for Bell's Cobra II concept, and made an appearance at the Farnborough Airshow in 1980.
-As promoted by Bell, the Cobra II was to be equipped with various new and redesigned combat systems, which included the AGM-114 Hellfire air-to-ground missile, a new targeting system, and was also to be powered by improved engines as well.
+As promoted by Bell, the Cobra II was to be equipped with new and redesigned combat systems, which included the AGM-114 Hellfire air-to-ground missile, a new targeting system, and improved engines.

 The further-developed Cobra 2000 proposal included the General Electric T700 engine and a four-blade rotor.
-While Bell's proposal did generate some interest within the US Marine Corps, funding was not forthcoming to pursue its development at that time.
-During 1993, Bell opted to enter an AH-1W-based variant for the UK's new attack helicopter program.
-This derivative, which was named the CobraVenom, featured a modern digital cockpit and could carry wire-guided missiles, Hellfire or Brimstone missiles.
+While Bell's proposal generated some interest within the US Marine Corps, funding was not forthcoming to pursue its development at that time.
+In 1993, Bell opted to enter an AH-1W-based variant for the UK's new attack helicopter program.
+This derivative, named the CobraVenom, featured a modern digital cockpit and could carry wire-guided missiles, Hellfire or Brimstone missiles.
 The CobraVenom design was further refined two years later, notably by the adoption of a four-blade rotor system.
-However, later that same year, a rival bid for the AH-64D Apache Longbow was selected to fulfil the program instead.
+In 1995, a rival bid for the AH-64D Apache Longbow was selected to fulfil the program instead.